 The QID Tactical Fixed Income Strategy is a long only strategy that seeks risk-controlled, long term capital appreciation by investing in ETFs representing domestic and international fixed income.
 While the strategy focuses primarily on the U.S. debt markets, on an opportunistic basis, the portfolio will invest up to 20% of its assets in international and global fixed income asset categories.

 The strategy provides downside protection by tactically allocating the portfolio across a variety of fixed income asset classes.
-The portfolio may include U.S. corporate, mortgage and municipal bonds, as well as Treasury Inflation Protected Securities (TIPS).
+The portfolio may include U.S. corporate, mortgage and municipal bonds, Treasury Inflation Protected Securities (TIPS), emerging market, International bond, MLPs, Convertibles, and inverse Treasury securities.

 The allocations to the various fixed income asset classes are interdependent upon one another.
 The model will calculate the likelihood of significant loss associated with each asset class and generate either an “on” or “off” signal.
 Depending on which categories are “on” will determine if and how other fixed income categories are used in the portfolio.